History of Mark Pope in Timeline

 Others born on this day/year

-From 1983 to 1989, Lynn Archibald, Mark Pope's father-in-law, was the head basketball coach at the University of Utah.
+In 1983, Lynn Archibald was the head basketball coach at the University of Utah.

-From 1983 to 1989, Lynn Archibald, Mark Pope's father-in-law, was the head basketball coach at the University of Utah.
+In 1989, Lynn Archibald was the head basketball coach at the University of Utah.

 1992: Pac-10 Freshman of the Year

-In 1992, Mark Pope was named Pac-10 Freshman of the Year while playing for the Washington Huskies.
-He also set a freshman single-season school record with 8.1 rebounds per game.
+In 1992, Mark Pope was named Pac-10 Freshman of the Year while playing for the University of Washington Huskies.

-In 1993, Mark Pope transferred to the Kentucky Wildcats.
-He sat out the 1993-94 season due to NCAA transfer rules.
+In 1994, Mark Pope sat out the season due to NCAA transfer rules after transferring to the University of Kentucky.

-In 1996, Mark Pope served as a team captain for the Kentucky Wildcats team that won the NCAA national championship.
+In 1996, Mark Pope was a team captain on the University of Kentucky team that won the NCAA national championship.

-In 1996, Mark Pope was drafted in the second round of the NBA draft by the Indiana Pacers.
+In 1996, after his college career, Mark Pope was selected in the second round of the NBA draft by the Indiana Pacers.

 In 2006, Mark Pope enrolled in medical school at Columbia University College of Physicians and Surgeons in New York City.